-- Remain in a low inflationary environment during the life of the plan. - Maintaining an operating surplus from ordinary activities. - Achievement of all financial and sustainability ratios.
-Continue to achieve a financial health indicator above benchmark score. - Rates increases to be contained within a range of 1.5% to 2% per annum over the life of the plan. - Various scenario analysis initially undertaken during the LTFP review process in rate adjustments per annum of 0% to 2.0%.
-Measured movements in budget revenue deficiencies and the consequential impacts to the key principles that underpin the LTFP.
+- High inflationary environment during the early years of the plan. - Progressing towards an operating surplus from ordinary activities. - Achievement of all financial and sustainability ratios.
+Continue to achieve a financial health indicator above benchmark score. - Rates increases to be contained within a range of 3% to 2% per annum over the life of the plan.